Bumber64/dfhack/docs/plugins/regrass.rst

     map block.
 Allows regrass to work in blocks that never had any grass to begin with.
 Will still fail in incompatible biomes.
 ``-f [<grass_id>]``, ``--force [<grass_id>]``
     Force a grass type on tiles with no compatible grass types.
-If ``GRASS_ID`` is not given, then a single random grass type will be selected from raws.
+If ``grass_id`` is not given, then a single random grass type will be selected from raws.
-    The ``--new`` option takes precidence for compatible biomes, otherwise those tiles will be forced as well.
+    ``grass_id`` is not case-sensitive.
+The ``--new`` option takes precidence for compatible biomes, otherwise such tiles will be forced instead.
 ``-a``, ``--ashes``
     Regrass tiles that've been burnt to ash.
+Not recommended if your map is currently on fire.
 ``-u``, ``--mud``
     Converts non-smoothed, mud-spattered stone into grass.
 Valid for layer stone, obsidian, and ore.